SergeyKanzhelev/apmtips/source/_posts/2016-02-01-telemetry-channels-update.markdown

 Second one was more interesting.
 There was an application that worked perfectly fine locally but when deployed to a VM it crashed.
 It appeared that local app data was pointing to an unmapped drive.
 Unfortunately ApplicationInsights was not catching this type of exception, so it was just crashing without even trying to check temp folder.
 This bug was fixed in 2.0.0-beta4.

-Additionally fixing this issue we added an ability to specify custom folder either though configuration or in code (if it is not provided or inaccessible old logic is used).
+Additionally while fixing this issue we added an ability to specify custom folder either though configuration or in code (if it is not provided or inaccessible old logic is used).

 In configuration file you would do it this way (make sure you have correct xml closing tags):